cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # L

 **LabVIEW (n):** That language you always thought was too geeky for you until you realized how great it looked without those braces and big ugly classes.~pabeekm

+**LabVIEW (n.):** A programming environment designed to give rookie programmers the illusion of an easy method to program the robot.
+In reality is highly illogical.
+See Java~EmileH

 **Lead Quer (n.):** The person you apoligize to, and promise to be on time next time to when you are late to queing.~KosmicKhaos